Lucas04-nhr/HUST-China_2024/wiki/results.md

 The successful plasmids transformed into *E.coli* BL21 was verified by colony PCR.

-The plasmids were successfully introduced into *Pseudomonas putida* through electroporation.
-Given that our wild-type *Pseudomonas putida* exhibits resistance to chloramphenicol, the plasmids incorporated a kanamycin resistance marker.
+The plasmids were successfully introduced into *P. putida* through electroporation.
+Given that our wild-type *P. putida* exhibits resistance to chloramphenicol, the plasmids incorporated a kanamycin resistance marker.
 Consequently, we employed dual antibiotic selection plates to effectively screen for successfully transformed engineered strains.

 ## Expression Validation